 May 24 - Federal Register readvertises for donation applications citing Vallejo’s lack of progress.
 The Pacific Battleship Center in Los Angeles is the only group to submit a letter of intent however, Vallejo remains in the competition.

-November 18 - Port of Los Angeles Harbor Commisioners unanimous vote for Berth 87 as IOWA’s new permanent home.
+November 18 - Port of Los Angeles Harbor Commissioners unanimous vote for Berth 87 as IOWA’s new permanent home.

-November 21 - The Pacific Battleship Center submits initial application by the Novemebr 24th deadline.
+November 21 - The Pacific Battleship Center submits initial application by the Novemeber 24th deadline.

 May 31 - Pacific Battleship Center submits the Final Application for the IOWA.